adriancooney/tw/Secret Sauce.md

     open <task>                 Open or reopen a task. close <task>                Close a task.
 Omit <task> to close the current task.
         --force                 Don't ask to confirm.

+    mv                          Move a task or tasklist to another tasklist or project.

     comments <task>             View the comments on a task.
 Omitting <task> gets comment on current task.
         --list                  Display a static list of comments.
 Omitting <task> gets comment on current task.